Previous dayApril 30, 2026Next day

 -0.0 km---✓ ReviewedUSGS →

 On April 30, 2026 at 21:14 UTC, a magnitude 2.5 earthquake struck 81 km W of Petrolia, CA. At a depth of just -0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 40.335°, -125.243°.
+The epicenter is at 40.335°, -125.243°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30